Serre weights and Breuil's lattice conjecture in dimension three: Extension graph

 \section{Extension graph}

-In this section, we give a description of the extension graph of generic irreducible representations of the group $\rG=\bf{GL}_3(\FF_{p^f})$ and describe the constituents of the mod $p$ reduction of generic tame types.
-This also gives a description of the set $W^{?}(\rhobar)$ of predicted Serre weights defined by Herzig \cite{herzig-duke}.
-In the next section, we use these descriptions to prove the Serre weight conjectures.
-The distance in the extension graph also plays an important role in computing the cosocle filtration for the reductions of lattices in tame types in subsection \ref{subsec:dist}.
+In this section, we give a description of the extension graph of generic irreducible representations of the group $\rG\defeq\un{G}_0(\F_p)$ and describe the constituents of the mod $p$ reduction of \emph{generic} Deligne--Lusztig representations of $\rG$.
+This also gives a description of the set $W^?(\rhobar)$ of predicted Serre weights defined by Herzig \cite{herzig-duke}.
+In \S \ref{sec:weights}, we use these descriptions to prove the Serre weight conjectures.
+The distance in the extension graph also plays an important role in computing the cosocle filtration for the reductions of lattices in tame types in \S \ref{subsec:dist}.